mtsmn/IoT/getting_started/getting-started-iot-conveyor.md

     - Type: Float
     - Unit: gs
  5. Click **Next**.
- 6. Path A only: Shake your phone to see the live data in your new card.
+ 6. Path A only: Shake your phone to see the live accelerometer data in your new card.
 For more information about creating boards and cards, see [Visualizing real-time data by using boards and cards](../data_visualization.html#boards_and_cards).

 ## What's next